panlm/workshop-apjsme/elk/elk.rst

             - **SPORT=45214** - source port number
             - **DPORT=10514** - destnation port number

 #.
-OK, It's time for you to play with Kibana.
+OK, It's time for you to play around with Kibana.
 It's simple, right? let's go to part 2 for more complex.

 Part 2: Customized session log statistics from F5